 While it may not be possible to prevent a recurrence of mesothelioma, you may be able to catch it early on with regular follow-up appointments.
 Your doctors can then discuss new treatments if the cancer has returned and if metastasis (spread) has occurred.

-Doctors may also suggest maintenance therapy to prevent recurrence.
-This is cancer treatment given when you don’t have symptoms to prevent it from coming back.
+Doctors may also suggest maintenance therapy to prevent a recurrence.
+This is cancer treatment given when you don’t have symptoms to prevent it from returning.
 A common form of maintenance therapy is a low dose of chemotherapy.

 Types of Mesothelioma Remission